authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

   bimi-image-sizes = %x7a *WSP "=" \[bimi-size-list\]

-Therefore, the formal definition of the BIMI format, using [ABNF], is as follows:
+Therefore, the formal definition of the BIMI Assertion Record, using [ABNF], is as follows:

   bimi-sep = *WSP %x3b *WSP